khulnasoft/tracker/docs/docs/install/prometheus.md

     production, consumption and detection.
 It does not target the detections themselves.

-Tracee is enabled for prometheus scraping by default.
+Tracker is enabled for prometheus scraping by default.
 Scraping can be done through the following URLs:

 **tracee** can be scraped through `:3366/metrics`